trrad/trrad.github.io/_posts/2016-08-3-markov-chains.md

 In terms of state of the art text generation, they've been surpassed by LTSMs and other RNN variants that are able to learn to condition themselves on longer or shorter sequences with different weights or do things like include noise in the activations to allow for 'true' creativity - but the simple Markov chain model still has it's appeal.

-This post will provide some cute Py3 code for building Markov chains from any iterable, outline exactly what a Markov chain does and demonstrate a unique application for creating novel portmanteaus (hybrid words) from two seperate corpora (I had to double check this was the correct pluralization for corpus, but I'm sticking to it.)
+This post will provide some cute, largely unoptimized Py3 code for building Markov chains from any iterable, outline exactly what a Markov chain does and demonstrate a unique application for creating novel portmanteaus (hybrid words) from two seperate corpora (I had to double check this was the correct pluralization for corpus, but I'm sticking to it.)

 ### Some Quick Markov Chain Code for Syntax Highlighting